dhruv0000/bullet-sims/src/gripper_tactile/README.md

 5.  **HOLD**: Gripper holds the object in the air.
 6.  **RELEASE**: Fingers open, dropping the object.

-Note: Keep space between two fingers so they can close properly.
+Note: The fingers are arranged in a circle to grasp the object from all sides.

 ## 4. Control Interface